top of page

 Optional In-Person Social Gathering

-Join us at the Suquamish Tribe’s House of Awakened Culture the afternoon before the Summit officially opens for an informal social gathering.
-Pick up your Summit materials, enjoy some light refreshments (gourmet cupcakes from Sweet Life Cakery in nearby Kingston!), and soak up the incomparable beauty of the House and Salish Sea with your friends and peers.
-Come get a jump-start on your Summit fun!
+The Summit Planning Team is honored and excited to WELCOME YOU to the 19th Annual Summit at Suquamish!
+If you are in the area the afternoon before the Summit officially opens, please join us at the Suquamish Tribe’s House of Awakened Culture for an informal social gathering.
+Pick up your Summit materials, enjoy some light refreshments (gourmet cupcakes from Sweet Life Cakery in Kingston!), and soak up the incomparable beauty of the House and the Salish Sea with your friends and peers.

 Morning Zoom Link: